Bobby Scott (politician): U.S. Senate speculation

 When then-presumptive Democratic presidential nominee Hillary Clinton selected Tim Kaine, a U.S. Senator from Virginia, as her running mate in July 2016, speculation arose about who would be nominated to replace Kaine in the Senate should the ticket win.
 In August 2016, former Democratic Governor of Virginia Douglas Wilder stated that he would want Governor Terry McAuliffe to appoint Scott to the seat, stating that it "would be good for the commonwealth, good for the Democratic Party, of which Bobby has been most supportive, and great for our nation."
 On November 8, Clinton and Kaine lost the election and Kaine remained in his Senate seat.

 Controversies

 2017 sexual harassment allegation

 On December 15, 2017, Marsheri Everson (also known as M. Reese Everson), a former congressional fellow who had worked in Scott's office, alleged that Scott had sexually harassed her in 2013, touching her on the knee and back on separate occasions, then propositioning her with an inappropriate relationship after asking, "if you travel with me, are you going to be good?"
 Scott strongly denied Everson's claim.
 Everson was represented by two attorneys, one Jack Burkman, known for his involvement in the conspiracy theories surrounding the murder of Seth Rich as well as his alleged involvement in a scheme to pay women to lie about sexual harassment claims against special counsel and former FBI Director Robert Mueller.
 Everson's case against Scott was mutually dismissed in 2021.

-Knowledge of sexual assault allegations against Justin Fairfax

-Scripps professor Vanessa C. Tyson alleged in 2019 that Virginia Lieutenant Governor Justin Fairfax sexually assaulted her in 2004 and approached Scott, a longtime friend, about these allegations between the time of Fairfax's election in November 2017 and inauguration in January 2018; The Washington Post also contacted Scott about the allegations.
-In a 2019 statement, Scott said, "Allegations of sexual assault need to be taken seriously.
-I have known Professor Tyson for approximately a decade and she is a friend.
-She deserves the opportunity to have her story heard."